aeternity/aepp-components/README.md

 # How to use components in your Aepp: Examples

-Below is example code and rendering of a project that throws all of our components onto the same page at once.
-Feel free to use this as a reference for what is available already.
+Below is example code and renderings of different components.

 ## main.js